ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ### Submodule With Signatures

-To define an interface to a submodule, we can provide a _module signature_.
+To define a submodule's interface, we can provide a _module signature_.
 This is done in this second version of the `florence.ml` file:
 ```ocaml
 module Hello : sig